selfishprimate/gerillass-docs/content/docs/latest/border-radius.md

 ---
 title: "Border Radius"
+site_title: "Border Radius Sass Mixin"
+site_description: "Border Radius Sass mixin helps you to rounds the corner(s) of a selected element by using the border-radius CSS property.
+You can pass one value (with the unit) to style all the corners equally or you can use CSS shorthand property to style each corner differently."
 ---

 # Border Radius

 {{< mixin type="Mixin" name="border-radius" >}}
-**Border Radius** Sass mixin helps you to rounds the corner(s) of an element.
-You can pass one value (with unit) to style all the corners equally or you can use CSS shorthand property to style each corner differently.
+**Border Radius** Sass mixin helps you to rounds the corner(s) of a selected element by using the [border-radius CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius).
+You can pass one value (with the unit) to style all the corners equally or you can use CSS shorthand property to style each corner differently.
 For more see [the examples.](#examples)
 {{< /mixin >}}

 ## Arguments